Azure/azure-iot-sdk-node/provisioning/device/devdoc/provisioning_error_requirements.md

 # azure-iot-provisioning-device.translateError Requirements

 ## Overview
-`translateError` is a method that translates DPS errors into Azure IoT Hub errors, effectively abstracting the error that is returned to the SDK user of from the transport layer.
+`translateError` is a method that translates provisioning errors into Azure IoT Hub errors, effectively abstracting the error that is returned to the SDK user of from the transport layer.

 ## Requirements